AlonEirew/wikipedia-to-elastic/README.md

-# Wikipedia XML dump to ElasticSearch
+# Wikipedia to ElasticSearch

+This is a knowledge resource based on wikipedia

-Project goal - Use 3 different types of Wikipedia pages (Redirect/Disambiguation/Title) in order to extract 5 different semantic features for the tasks of <a href="http://nlp_architect.nervanasys.com/identifying_semantic_relation.html">Identifying Semantic Relations</a> and <a href="http://nlp_architect.nervanasys.com/cross_doc_coref.html">Cross Document Co-Reference</a>, used in <a href="https://github.com/NervanaSystems/nlp-architect">NLP Architect</a>:
+Project goal - Use 3 different types of Wikipedia pages (Redirect/Disambiguation/Title) in order to extract 6 different semantic features for tasks such as Identifying Semantic Relations, Cross Document Co-Reference, Knowledge Graphs, Summarization and other.

+Integrated with Intel NLP Framework <a href="https://github.com/NervanaSystems/nlp-architect">NLP Architect</a>

+For more information and examples check this related <a href="https://www.intel.ai/extracting-semantic-relations-using-external-knowledge-resources-with-nlp-architect/#gs.12xroe">blog post</a>.

-#### Relations Types
+#### Extracted Relations Types and Features

 * Redirect Links - See details at <a href="https://en.wikipedia.org/wiki/Wikipedia:Redirect">Wikipedia Redirect</a>
 * Disambiguation Links - See details at <a href="https://en.wikipedia.org/wiki/Category:Disambiguation_pages">Wikipedia Disambiguation</a>
 * Category Links - See details at <a href="https://en.wikipedia.org/wiki/Help:Category">Wikipedia Category</a>
 * Link Title Parenthesis - See details at paper <a href="http://u.cs.biu.ac.il/~dagan/publications/ACL09%20camera%20ready.pdf">"Extracting Lexical Reference Rules from Wikipedia"</a>
 * 'Is A' (extracted from page first paragraph) - See details at paper <a href="http://u.cs.biu.ac.il/~dagan/publications/ACL09%20camera%20ready.pdf">"Extracting Lexical Reference Rules from Wikipedia"</a>
+* Term Frequency (TBD/WIP) - Hold a map of term frequency for computing TFIDF on Wikipadia

 ***